Leaving for Scandinavia

 Tourist attractions Lovö : Things to see and do

-In 1681, Tessin the Younger started symmetrical plans of Baroque gardens bordered by lime trees.
+In 1681, Tessin the Younger began laying out Baroque gardens bordered by lime trees.
 Lawns bordered by box hedges have replaced the parterre next to the palace.
-The bronze pieces in the garden, including the Hercules Fountain by Adrian de..
+The bronze pieces in the garden, including the Hercules Fountain by Adrian de Vries, are ..

 S - 178 02 Lovö